-- , peeled and cut into 2-inch cubes
+- 2 pounds (about 4 to 5) large Japanese sweet potatoes, peeled and cut into 2-inch cubes

 - 1/2 cup brown sugar

 In a wide baking dish, arrange sweet potato cubes in a single layer.
-Sprinkle with pumpkin pie spice.
-Distribute sugar over sweet potatoes.
-Dot with butter.
-Drizzle with sherry wine.
-Cover dish with foil.
+Toss with pumpkin pie spice.